LendingPoint Review

 - Lends to customers with (relatively) low credit scores

 It’s clear that LendingPoint provides a useful service to consumers.
-Although it’s not the only lender to offer loans to customers with credit scores in the 600-680 range, its focus on those consumers, combined with its high-quality customer service, means that this lender is a useful tool for people without the best credit profiles.
+Although it’s not the only lender to offer loans to customers with less than perfect credit, its focus on those consumers, combined with its high-quality customer service, means that this lender is a useful tool for people without the best credit profiles.

 In terms of startup funds, LendingPoint could be useful, but its narrow focus means that this source of funding will only work for a very small number of entrepreneurs.
 If you happen to fit this lender’s target customer profile, it may be worth applying.
-But if you have a higher credit score, you’ll want to look at your other options for business startup loans.
+However, if you have a higher credit score, check out your other options for top small business loans.

 Even if you have a relatively low credit score, it may be worth getting quotes from other lenders.
-Each lender has their own way of calculating risk, so even though LendingPoint specializes in loans for people with low scores, there’s a chance you’ll be able to get a better rate elsewhere.
+Each lender has their own way of calculating risk, so there’s a chance you’ll be able to get a better rate elsewhere.